bradgwest/paap/write/paper.md

 the weights and biases ($\frac{\partial{\mathcal{C}}}{\partial{w}}$,
 $\frac{\partial{\mathcal{C}}}{\partial{b}}$).
 By
-iteratively calculating these gradients and then updating the weights and biases in that direction, the network progressively learns the appropriate weights for function approximation.
+iteratively calculating these gradients and then updating the weights and biases in that direction, the network progressively learns the appropriate parameters for function approximation.

 <!-- For example, consider a common form for epsilon, the sum of squared errors: